Professional practice

 • Pharmaceutical licence dispute: junior counsel (to Edmund King) for the defendants in a High Court dispute regarding a pharmaceutical licence.
 The defendants were one of the world’s largest generic drug manufacturers.
 The case involved both claims for unpaid royalties under a licence agreement and a substantial claim for damages, alleging that a takeover rendered the licensee in breach of a prohibition on assignment.

-• Stein v Chodiev [2014] EWHC 1201 (Comm): junior counsel (to Vernon Flynn KC) in an 11 day Commercial Court trial of a claim by a corporate financier against three oligarchs regarding his bonus entitlement.
+• Stein v Chodiev [2014] EWHC 1201 (Comm): junior counsel (to Vernon Flynn KC) in an eleven day Commercial Court trial of a claim by a corporate financier against three oligarchs regarding his bonus entitlement.

 • Todaysure Matthews Ltd v Marketing Ways Services: junior counsel (to Richard Millett KC) in a Commercial Court claim relating to an international sale of goods contract and allegedly improper draw-down on a performance guarantee.
 This included an application to set aside an order on the basis that it had been obtained by material non-disclosure: [2015] EWHC 64 (Comm).

-• Rivnu v United Docks [2017] UKPC 24: junior counsel in this Privy Council appeal regarding proper construction of the option in a shareholders’ agreement.
+• Rivnu v United Docks [2017] UKPC 24: junior counsel in Privy Council appeal regarding proper construction of the option in a shareholders’ agreement.

 • Junior counsel (to Vernon Flynn KC) in 6-day LCIA arbitration relating to a gas supply contract (foreign applicable law), including various arguments regarding a “take or pay” clause.